Employees of the Treasury are covered by the Treasury Enterprise Agreement 2018-2021. A summary of benefits is below.

 - Comprehensive graduate development program.

-- Opportunities to access scholarships, study awards and undertake academic research projects.
+- Opportunities to access scholarships and study awards.